mailsac/mailsac-examples/services/slack_webhook/slack_webhook.rst

 =================

 Mailsac integrates email seamlessly with Slack, using Slack webhooks.
 It works even on a free Slack workspace.
-Using a Mailsac private email address, you can configure forwarding messages directly to a Slack channel.
+Using a Mailsac enhanced email address, you can configure forwarding messages directly to a Slack channel.

 Forwarding email to Slack is available on